ghiggi/goes_api/README.md

 ## License

-The content of this repository is released under the terms of the [GNU General Public License v3.0](LICENSE).
+The content of this repository is released under the terms of the [MIT](LICENSE) license.

 [pip_link]: https://pypi.org/project/gstools
 [winpy_link]: https://winpython.github.io/